fivexl/aws-eni-identifier/README.md

 ```

 # Usage
-aws-eni-identifier does not connect to AWS by itself, so you will need to load data wit aws-cli
+aws-eni-identifier does not connect to AWS by itself, so you will need to load data with aws-cli

 Login to aws:
 ```bash